 How to apply

-You can find the Non-Resident Landlord's Parking Permit application form in the Information and resources section of this page.
-Complete the form and send it with your cheque and evidence documents.
+Complete the Non-Resident Landlord's Parking Permit application form and send it with your cheque and evidence documents.

-- The landlord owns property in the relevant Resident’s Parking Zone.
-This could be a Council Tax Bill
+- The landlord owns property in the relevant Resident’s Parking Zone, but does not live there (for example a Council Tax bill)

-- The vehicle belongs to them or is registered at their home address.
-This could be a vehicle registration document (V5).
+- The vehicle belongs to them or is registered at their home address (for example a V5)

 You can choose the start date for the permit providing it is at least 5 working days after the date you post the form.